asyncjs/async-website/_posts/2020-02-06-kubernetes.md

 ---

 Ollie Edwards will be giving us an introduction of what Kubernetes is, what problems it solves, and how to get started with it.
 More details TBC.

-You are welcome to [sign up for this talk on meetup](https://www.meetup.com/Async-Web-Tech-Meetup/).